Social-Evolution-and-Behavior/anTraX/docs/quickstart.md

 antrax track <path-to-JS16> --nw 3
 ```

 The `--nw 3` option tells anTraX to run 3 parallel tracking threads.
-For s full  listing of the options for the track command, refer to the [Runnning the tracking](tracking.md) section.
+For a full listing of the options for the track command, refer to the [Runnning the tracking](tracking.md) section.

 ### Train a classifier

 Once tracking is complete, the next step is to train a blob classifier.
 The dataset includes an already trained classifier and a set of examples.
-But for the purpose of this example, let's run an aditional round of training with 3  epochs:
+But for the purpose of this example, let's run an additional round of training with 3  epochs:

 ```console
 antrax train <path-to-JS16>/antrax_demo/classifier --ne 3